 - The responsibility for information resources includes using and recording straight-forward information and data in existing formats.

-- The responsibility for material resources includes the basic care and proper usage of inventory, tools, and work aids of limited value such as general office equipment, calculators, computers, photocopiers, suppliers, toys, etc.
+- The responsibility for material resources includes the basic care and proper usage of inventory, tools, and work aids of limited value such as general office equipment, calculators, computers, photocopiers, supplies, toys, etc.

-- Implement developmental programs appropriate to assigned age groups to enhance the children’s cognitive, physical, social and emotional development in accordance with organization and legal guidelines, as follow:
+- Implement developmental programs appropriate to assigned age groups to enhance the children’s cognitive, physical, social and emotional development in accordance with organizational and legal guidelines, as follows:

-- Provide a daily balance of active/quiet, indoor/outdoor, individual/group activities
+- Provide a daily balance of active/quiet, indoor/outdoor, and individual/group activities;

 - Prepare appropriate materials and equipment and set up areas for planned activities

-- Provide experience and play materials that actively promote diversity and acceptance in interactions
+- Provide experiences and play materials that actively promote diversity and acceptance in interactions;

-- Implement and contribute to the development and revision of Individualized Plans, as appropriate
+- Implement and contribute to the development and revision of Individualized Plans, as appropriate; and

 - Ensure guidance of children’s behaviour to encourage positive self-help skills, as follows:

-- follow policies established by the center and that are consistent with accepted practices in the field
+- follow policies established by the centre and that are consistent with accepted practices in the field.

 - Maintain a healthy and safe environment for children in compliance with relevant legislation and policies and procedures, as follows:

-- Ensure positive communication with families through regular verbal and written contact regarding the program and children’s learning using documentation and other means of making learning visible; opportunities for parent and caregiver involvemnt; and meets with families, as required
+- Ensure positive communication with families through regular verbal and written contact regarding the program and children’s learning using documentation and other means of making learning visible; opportunities for parent and caregiver involvement; and meets with families, as required.

 - Participate within a team to ensure the ongoing administration and coordination of the program’s activities, as follows:

-- organize and conduct field trips, as assigned
+- organize and conduct filed trips, as assigned;

 - Work with special needs resourcing staff and external agencies in order to facilitate access and/or referrals to specialized services and programs to meet the needs of children in care, including but not limited to, speech, language, vision care, hearing, mental health, supervised access, and various children’s services, etc.

-- Assist with orientation, training and mentoring of co-workers, students and volunteers, as assigned
+- Assist with the orientation, training and mentoring of co-workers, students and volunteers, as assigned.

-- Mental activities are of moderate intensity for intermediate periods or igh intensity for short periods most days
+- Mental activities are of moderate intensity for intermediate periods or high intensity for short periods most days.

 Conditions of Employment: